-In this article, you’ll come across tips to help you maintain your furnace and get the best of it in the long run.
+In this article, you’ll come across tips to help you maintain your furnace and get the best out of it in the long run.
 Also, there are signs to look out for, such as irregular sounds that can help you detect when the furnace is faulty.

 How Long Does a Furnace Last?

 The coldest parts of the year validate the importance of owning a furnace in your home.
-A furnace in good working condition helps circulate the right temperature in your home to keep you comfortable, regardless of the weather condition.
+A furnace in good working condition helps circulate the right temperature in your home to keep you comfortable, regardless of the weather conditions.

 Like other home appliances, furnaces also have a lifespan.
 This timeline is usually 15 to 30 years.
 Some furnaces can last longer than others due to certain factors.
 Maintaining a furnace properly at every stage of its life cycle impacts how long it’ll last.